 The union’s origins date back to 1886, when the Bakery and Confectionery Workers International Union was formed.
 The group combined with other unions, including the Tobacco Workers International Union of America and the American Federation of Grain Millers, over the next century, adopting its current incarnation in 1999.

-When Hostess filed for bankruptcy (IBCIQ) this year, it listed assets of $982 million and liabilities of $1.43 billion.
+When Hostess filed for bankruptcy (IBCIQ:US) this year, it listed assets of $982 million and liabilities of $1.43 billion.

 In May and again in October, a bankruptcy judge in White Plains, New York, authorized Hostess to impose concessions on some union workers.
 Salary and benefits were cut Oct.
 21, and by Nov.
 7, some bakery union locals started sending strike notices.
 Within two days, the bakery union struck 12 plants and set up picket lines at 12 others.
 Hostess closed three plants permanently on Nov.
 12.

 Whether Hostess would have survived without the strike will never be known.
 The company filed a proposed reorganization plan in October telling unsecured creditors with more than $2.5 billion in claims they would get nothing.

 The plan called for issuing almost $700 million in new secured debt, most of it paying interest with extra debt.
 To win creditor and court approval of the plan, Hostess needed to sell assets to raise $88 million cash plus enough to pay off the amount outstanding under the $75 million loan financing the reorganization.